EU ministers, central bankers to take it slow on banking union

 The third pillar - a single European deposit guarantee scheme - may not become a reality at all, officials say.

-With signs the euro zone is emerging from recession and markets stabilizing after the ECB’s pledge to preserve the euro, euro zone politicians’ sense of urgency seems to be waning.
+With signs the euro zone is emerging from recession and markets stabilising after the ECB’s pledge to preserve the euro, euro zone politicians’ sense of urgency seems to be waning.

 Conscious of the challenge, Italy’s central bank governor said in Rome on Tuesday that recovery needed a shared determination to advance towards a fully fledged European Union.